scikit-hep/scikit-hep.github.io/pages/developers/index.md

 Finally, there are [badge recommendations][badges] for your readme, including the Scikit-HEP badge!

+Once you have completed the guidelines, there is a [cookiecutter][] project, [Scikit-HEP/cookie][], that implements these guidelines and lets you setup a new package from a template in less than 60 seconds!

 [guidelines]: {{ site.baseurl }}{% link pages/developers/guidelines.md %}
 [intro]: {{ site.baseurl }}{% link pages/developers/intro.md %}
 [style]: {{ site.baseurl }}{% link pages/developers/style.md %}